 When acclaimed artist Gordon Andrews designed Australia's vibrant series of new decimal banknotes in 1959, he wanted to break traditions of stiff patriarchal Prime Ministers or Australiana cliches, and instead, focus on the arts, the environment and architecture.
 In doing so, he made sure to give prominence women and to Aboriginal and Torres Strait Islander people.

-However, only one Indigenous woman exists on Australia's banknotes.
+However, only one Indigenous woman appears on Australia's banknotes.

-Where?
-If you peer closely at the left-hand corner of the David Uniapon side of the $50 dollar note, you see can see two very small figures standing in front of a church.
+Where, you say?
+Peer closely at the left-hand corner of the David Uniapon side of the $50 dollar note, and you see can see two very small figures standing in front of a church.
 These are Milerum "Clarence" Long and his wife, Polly Beck.
 There is not a lot of public information about Polly.
 However, Milerum is widely recognised for being the last initiated man of the Ngarrindjeri nation.
 The two are the great-grandparents of AFL legend, Michael O'Loughlin.

-By the end of the year, Polly's (and Milerum) image will no longer be circulated, with the fourth designed series of notes opting for a cleaner background.
+But in 2018, Polly's (and Milerum) image became no longer be circulated, with the fourth designed series of notes opting for a cleaner background.

-The main portraits will of course remain and continue to be reserved for figures who have shaped Australia's history.
-But with so many Aboriginal and Torres Strait Islander women having contributed to our country, we ask why are they underrepresented from this cohort?
-Activists, athletes and artists, we're certainly not short of suggestions.
+The main portraits of course remain and continue to be reserved for figures who have shaped Australia's history.

 Pearl (Gambanyi) Gibbs (1901-1983) was an Aboriginal rights activist, largely involved in the Australian Aborigines' League in the 1930s.

-Pearl began her activism in the early 20th Century, when she moved to Sydney from country NSW to work as a domestic.
-During this time, she met other Aboriginal women and girls in the industry who had been forcibly removed from their homes and indentured by the Aborigines Protection Board as domestic servants.
+Pearl began her activism in the early 20th Century when she moved to Sydney from country NSW to work as a domestic servant, as so many young Aboriginal women and girls did in the shameful Stolen Generation years.
+During this time, she met other Aboriginal women in the industry who had been forcibly removed from their homes and indentured by the Aborigines Protection Board as household staff.
 She negotiated with the Board for better working conditions.

 Later she joined leading activists, William Ferguson and Jack Patten and began work with the Aborigines Progressive Association where she would largely focus on the plight of Aboriginal girls and women.
 In 1938, Pearl was central in organising the Day of Mourning protests, which at the time was the most significant Aboriginal civil rights demonstration in Australia.